pauloddr/articles/fighting-game-in-javascript.md

 ## Control Scheme

-One directional, four action buttons:
+One directional, and four action buttons that control the character limbs:

-* Light Punch - X
+* Left Punch - X
-* Heavy Punch - Y
+* Right Punch - Y
-* Light Kick - A
+* Left Kick - A
-* Heavy Kick - B
+* Right Kick - B

 EX skills are performed with two punch/kick buttons at the same time.